sound-eng/system-eye/README.md

 System-eye is a dual - channel fft analyzer.
 It measures the Transfer Function of the system under test by means of comparison: it compares reference signal and signal produced by sending the reference through system under test, in frequency domain.

-It was designed to be very simple and lightweight, supplying the core needs if experienced system engineer without overkill of well - known alternatives.
+It was designed to be very simple and lightweight, supplying the core needs of experienced system engineer, without an overkill of well - known alternatives.

 It only supports one measurement channel pair at a time, and so far cannot do such advanced stuff as Live average or Delta Delay.
 It doesn't support SPL/calibration whatsoever.